data-octo/pulumi-code-pipeline/README.md

 In this repository, we use CodePipeline to deploy code maintained in a CodeCommit repository to a single Amazon EC2 instance.
 The pipeline is triggered when we push a change to the CodeCommit repository.
 The pipeline deploys the changes to an Amazon EC2 instance using CodeDeploy as the deployment service.

 The pipeline has two stages:
-1. A source stage (Source) for your CodeCommit source action.
+1. A source stage (Source) for CodeCommit source action.
-2. A deployment stage (Deploy) for your CodeDeploy deployment action.
+2. A deployment stage (Deploy) for CodeDeploy deployment action.

 ![picture 7](images/b4337496b64e78ab2b3dbe6d4dbf71b7ee221bddf223cded16cb2f357f790168.png)